What is a Shamrock and What Does It Symbolize?

 What is Drowning the Shamrock?

-This refers to a custom that happens on St. Patrick’s Day.
+If you’ve heard this phrase, you might have wondered why anyone would drown a plant.
+However, this phrase refers to an interesting custom that happens on St. Patrick’s Day.
 When the celebrations are over, a shamrock is placed into the final glass of whiskey.
-The whiskey is downed with a toast to St. Patrick, and the shamrock is taken out of the glass and thrown over the left shoulder.
+The whiskey is downed with a toast to St. Patrick, and the shamrock is taken out of the glass and thrown over the left shoulder for luck.

 Shamrock Uses Today